onflow/flow-cli/docs/create-accounts.md

 - Short Flag: `-o`
 - Valid inputs: `json`, `inline`

-Specify in which format you want to display the result.
+Specify the format of the command results.

 ### Save

 - Flag: `--save`
 - Short Flag: `-s`
-- Valid inputs: valid filename
+- Valid inputs: a path in the current filesystem.

-Specify the filename where you want the result to be saved.
+Specify the filename where you want the result to be saved

 ### Log